aiken_design_patterns/linked_list

 ) -> Eval

-Prepend a new element at the very start of an unordered list.
-There is no validation for the new key to be less than the anchor/root element’s potential link.
+list element input.
+There is no validation for the new key to be less than

 remove(